 These are the main backend settings you need to understand to master the Amasty Reward Points Magento 2 extension.
 Now, let’s see what happens on the frontend.

 In the customer account, points can be viewed under the Reward Points tab.
 The same stats, as we’ve just mentioned in the backend section, are available on the frontend page of the Magento 2 reward points module: Current Balance, Total Earned, Total Spent, and Expired.

 The balance history is available under the Reward Points History tab.

 In the shopping cart, a customer can apply all earned bonuses.
 The appropriate Magento 2 reward points section shows a current balance and the ratio of points to the store currency.
 Since it is possible to pay with bonuses partly, a shopper can apply any amount of rewards.
 Besides, it is possible to cancel the applied amount right after it was entered.

 The Amasty Reward Points Magento 2 module is extremely easy to use from the perspective of both administrators and customers.
-It adds the desired reward points functionality to the default Magento 2 platform and has pre-configured rules, so it is possible to encourage store visitors right after the tool is installed.
+It adds the desired reward points functionality to the default Magento 2 platform and offers a selection of the pre-configured rules, making it possible to encourage online shoppers to make more purchases on your store right after the tool is installed.

 The Amasty Magento 2 Reward Points extension costs $299.
 For more information, visit the module’s official page:'